jfh5580/data-science-portfolio/README.md

 ### 🖥️ Deep Learning and NLP

+- **Short reviews support for new stock investors with GPT**: Developing a strategy using GPT 3.5 to generate news summaries and offer multilingual services for novice stock investors.[View Project](projects/CoffeeBeansRoast_CNN.ipynb)

 - **Coffee Bean Roast Classification with CNN**: Classifying coffee beans based on their roast levels.
 The aim is to create a model that can automatically determine the roast level of a coffee bean from images of the beans.[View Project](projects/CoffeeBeansRoast_CNN.ipynb)

 - **Engineering Customer Complaint Prompts with the GPT-3.5 and Llama 2 Model**: Leveraging large language models (LLMs) to generate and augment a dataset of synthetic customer complaints for testing complaint-classification NLP models.